MorielV/Voyager/README.txt

 Running Instructions -

 main method is in Client.java .
-start the program with  argument.
+start the program with  arguments.

 arguments examples: